How To Successfully Implement An Employee Engagement Culture

 Employees are most engaged when they can bring their complete selves to work, and organizations accept and embrace the diversity of individual backgrounds.
 Creating a culture of inclusion for expecting (and new) parents, minorities and people of all sexual orientations sends out the message that the goal of the organization is for human potential to be realized, and there are no rigid templates for that.
 Not only does it bring different viewpoints to the table, but it creates long-term bonds between employees and organizations.

-Focusing only on traditional inside-the-box metrics such as hours spent at the office, assigned deliverables completed only provide a part of the picture as far as an employee’s engagement and long term value to the organization are concerned.
+Focusing only on traditional inside-the-box metrics such as hours spent at the office, and assigned deliverables completed only provides a part of the picture as far as an employee’s engagement and long-term value to the organization are concerned.
 Keeping an eye out for, and actively encouraging, creative sparks that employees bring to the table can be an absolute game-changer for organizational culture.
-Giving interested employees responsibility and creative license over office events and team outings, encouraging product managers to find unique ways to evangelize the product through hackathons and meetups, are but a few examples where encouraging individuals to think outside the box pays outsized dividends to the organization.
+Giving interested employees responsibility and creative license over office events and team outings, and encouraging product managers to find unique ways to evangelize the product through hackathons and meetups, are but a few examples where encouraging individuals to think outside the box pays outsized dividends to the organization.

 Jobma is a next-generation recruiting technology.
 Our mission at Jobma is to reduce the distance between you and qualified candidates.